Bill Granger’s Portuguese custard tarts

 Portuguese custard tarts

-I’ve always loves these custard tarts ever since they were huuuge years back and I suppose still are.
+I've always loved these Portuguese custard tarts ever since they were huuuge years back and I suppose still are.
 I came across a recipe by Bill Granger via a friend and it seems pretty true to actual Portuguese custard tarts which pleases me no end.
-These are my finicky fat phobic Father’s steadfast favourite.
-In fact, I give him a dozen for his birthday, Father’s Day and Christmas and he absolutely refuses to share them with my mother so I should probably make some extra for her.
+These are my finicky fat phobic Father's steadfast favourite.
+In fact, I give him a dozen for his birthday, Father's Day and Christmas and he absolutely refuses to share them with my mother so I should probably make some extra for her.

 I halve the pastry amount that Bill puts in his recipe in an effort to make them more healthy.
 This may sound delusional but I’ve calculated that if you make it with skim milk or a half skim/half full fat milk it still tastes absolutely delicious and they’re about 120 cals each which is something of a miracle.
 In fact I’ve never made these with cream as the recipe says which I’m sure is heavenly but milk is great as the egg count thickens it considerably.